Founded in 1869, Otago is New Zealand’s first university

 - Home of New Zealand’s first medical school…

 - …and of New Zealand’s only schools of Dentistry and Surveying.

 - Internationally accredited Business School: AACSB and EQUIS accreditations.

-Almost 85% of students from outside Dunedin.
+Around 85% of students from outside Dunedin.

 - Commitment to pastoral care with extensive student services and support networks.